 In a bid protest at the Court of Federal Claims (COFC), the issue was whether the awardee met the HUBZone employee requirements both at the time of offer and on the date of award.

-SBA Congressional Authority: The COFC discussed the basics of the 35% employee residency HUBzone requirements by first showing the Congress gave the SBA the authority to decide matters under the HUBZone Program under the Small Business Reauthorization Act of 1997, Pub.
+The COFC discussed the basics of the 35% HUBzone employee requirements by first showing the Congress gave the SBA the authority to decide matters under the HUBZone Program under the Small Business Reauthorization Act of 1997, Pub.
 L. 105-135, Tit.
 VI, 111 Stat 2592, 2627 (1997).
-The general rule is to be eligible under the HUBZone Program, a small business must have at least 35% of employees residing in a HUBZone.
+The general rule is to be eligible under the HUBZone Certification Program, a small business must have at least 35% of employees residing in a HUBZone.
 See 13 CFR 126.200.

 COFC Jurisdiction in a HUBZone Protest: The Air Force in this case, filed a motion to dismiss for lack of the Court’s jurisdiction.
 It claimed that the issue was a matter of contract administration.
 The COFC denied its motion because the real dispute was the SBA decertified the protestor from the program.
 Thus, and the COFC had jurisdiction under bid protest regulations.